 Weather Resistance

-Unless you are a 100% fair weather rider, you want to have some sort of weather protection for your camera.
-This takes some cameras out of the equation for me to use daily (looking at you, Insta360 Go3).
+Unless you are a 100% fair-weather rider, you want some sort of weather protection for your camera.
+This removes some cameras from the equation for me to use daily (looking at you, Insta360 Go3).

 User Interface

-The user interface of the physical camera but also the phone app and computer software is so important.
+The user interface of the physical camera, as well as the phone app and computer software, is very important.

 Next up is the camera user interface.
 How easy it is to get around to switching modes and settings?
 Can I quickly preview what I documented or is it multiple swipes and taps, or even worse – do I need to get out my phone?